Guam: World War II

-During World War II, the Empire of Japan attacked and invaded in the 1941 Battle of Guam on December 8, at the same time as the attack on Pearl Harbor.
+During World War II, the Empire of Japan invaded and occupied Guam in the 1941 Battle of Guam on December 8, at the same time as the attack on Pearl Harbor.
 The Japanese renamed Guam Ōmiya-jima (Great Shrine Island).
 The Japanese occupation of Guam lasted about 31 months.
-During this period, the indigenous people of Guam were subjected to forced labor, family separation, incarceration, execution, concentration camps, and forced prostitution.
+During this period, the indigenous people of Guam were subjected to beatings, forced labor, family separation, concentration camps, massacres, beheadings and rape.

-Approximately 1,000 people died during the occupation, according to later US Congressional committee testimony in 2004.
-Some historians estimate that war violence killed 10% of Guam's then 20,000 population.
-The United States returned and fought the 1944 Battle of Guam from July 21 to August 10, to recapture the island.
-July 21 is now a territorial holiday, Liberation Day.
+During the nearly three years of occupation approximately 1,100 Chamorros were killed, according to later US Congressional committee testimony in 2004.
+Some historians estimate that war violence killed 10% of Guam's 20,000 population.
+The United States returned and recaptured the island in the 1944 Battle of Guam from July 21 to August 10.
+July 21 became a territorial holiday, Liberation Day.

 Post-war

 After World War II, the Guam Organic Act of 1950 established Guam as an unincorporated organized territory of the United States, provided for the structure of the island's civilian government, and granted the people U.S. citizenship.
+However, the grant of citizenship did not include full civil and political rights.
+The Organic Act excluded the right to trial by jury, leading to further mobilization until the first jury trial in the territory was held in 1956.
 The Governor of Guam was federally appointed until 1968 when the Guam Elective Governor Act provided for the office's popular election.
-Since Guam is not a U.S. state, U.S. citizens residing on Guam are not allowed to vote for president and their congressional representative is a non-voting member.
+Since Guam is not a U.S. state, U.S. citizens residing on Guam are not allowed to vote for president and their only representation in the U.S. Congress is a non-voting member in the House of Representatives.
 They do, however, vote for party delegates in presidential primaries.

 In 1969, a referendum on unification with the Northern Mariana Islands was held and rejected.
-During the 1970s, Dr. Maryly Van Leer Peck started an engineering program, expanded University of Guam, and founded Guam Community College.
+In the 1970s, Maryly Van Leer Peck started an engineering program, expanded University of Guam, and founded Guam Community College.
+In the same period, Alby Mangels, Australian adventurer and filmmaker of World Safari visited Guam during his six-year escapade on the Pacific leg of his voyage aboard the Klaraborg.

-The removal of Guam's security clearance by President John F. Kennedy in 1963 allowed for the development of a tourism industry.
-When the United States closed U.S. Naval Base Subic Bay and Clark Air Base bases in the Philippines after the expiration of their leases in the early 1990s, many of the forces stationed there were relocated to Guam.
+In 1963, the removal of Guam's security clearance by President John F. Kennedy allowed for the development of a tourism industry.
+In the early 1990s, when the United States closed U.S. Naval Base Subic Bay and Clark Air Base bases in the Philippines after the expiration of their leases, many of the forces stationed there were relocated to Guam.

 The 1997 Asian financial crisis, which hit Japan particularly hard, severely affected Guam's tourism industry.
 Military cutbacks in the 1990s also disrupted the island's economy.
-Economic recovery was further hampered by devastation from Supertyphoons Paka in 1997 and Pongsona in 2002, as well as the effects of the September 11 terrorist attacks on tourism.
+Economic recovery was further hampered by devastation from super typhoons Paka in 1997 and Pongsona in 2002, as well as the effects of the September 11 terrorist attacks and the crash of Korean Air Flight 801 on tourism.